 Master Bedroom Size:

-For a master bedroom, a minimum size of 200 square feet is recommended for providing ample space for a nightstand, dressers, and king size bed, and other furniture, however, a bedroom for children or guests can be smaller and still be functional.
+For a master bedroom, a minimum size of 200 square feet is recommended for providing ample space for a nightstand, dressers, king-size bed, and other furniture, however, a bedroom for children or guests can be smaller and still be functional.

 Guest Bedroom Size:

-Guest bedroom smaller than other bedrooms, and it recommended size of room is at least 120 square feet for allowing a double size bed and it some additional furniture.
+The guest bedroom size is smaller than other bedrooms, and it recommended size of room is at least 120 square feet for allowing a double size bed and it some additional furniture.

-This Children’s Bedroom can be smaller than the adult bedroom, but it still provides enough space for different activities such as playing the game, study purpose, and storage purpose.
+This Children’s Bedroom can be smaller than the adult bedroom, but it still provides enough space for different activities such as playing games, studying, and storage purposes.

 Also, it recommended size of a children’s bedroom is around 100 square feet for a single occupant, and it is an additional 50 square feet.